justmoon/xrefresh-emacs/README.md

 # Feedback

-Send any questions, suggestions and other feedback to
+Please send any questions, suggestions and other feedback to [justmoon@members.fsf.org].

-     justmoon@members.fsf.org

 # Usage